-The UC Office of the President (UCOP) is the systemwide headquarters of the University of California that manages UC’s fiscal and business operations and supports the academic and research missions across its campuses, labs and academic health centers.
-UCOP owns and leases spaces primarily in California, but also has properties in Washington, D.C., and Mexico City.
+The UC Office of the President (UCOP) is the systemwide headquarters of the University of California that manages UC’s fiscal and business operations and supports the academic and research missions across its campuses, labs and health systems.

 CLIMATE PROTECTION – EMISSIONS